inBeat/inbeat-website/content/top-influencers/tiktok/makeup/greece/_index.md

 ---
-title: Top 10 Makeup TikTok Influencers In Greece In 2023
+title: Top 10 Makeup TikTok Influencers In Greece In 2024
 description: >-
-  Find top makeup TikTok influencers in Greece in 2023.
-Most popular hashtags: #fyp #viral #greektiktok #foryoupage.
+  Find top makeup TikTok influencers in Greece in 2024.
+Most popular hashtags: #fyp #viral #foryoupage #makeup.
 platform: TikTok
 hits: 17
-text_top: See the most popular TikTok profiles on inBeat.
+text_top: Identify the top-rated TikTok influencers on inBeat.
-text_bottom: Our platform holds 17 TikTok influencers like this in Greece for you to connect with.
+text_bottom: Our platform aggregates 17 TikTok influencers like this in Greece for you to work with.
 profiles:
   - username: "chloexlifestyle"
     fullname: >-